Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders

 For 1D ranked lists, this question has been answered primarily through eye tracking studies \cite{castagnos_eye-tracking_2010, 10.1145/2959100.2959150, li_towards_2017,granka_eye-tracking_2004, cutrell_what_2007,pan_determinants_2004,hofmann_eye-tracking_2014} that provide direct, rich information of how the user sees/browses the interface.
 On the other hand, for carousel interfaces, there is only one user study and dataset paper with only preliminary eye tracking results of how users browse \cite{deleon_et_al_2025}.
 This work, using the same dataset, provides the first extensive analysis of eye tracking results in carousel interfaces.
-Our goal is to understand how users browse carousel interfaces and gather insights that can help inform how carousel interfaces can be better designed.
+Our goal is to understand how users browse carousel interfaces, model their behavior, and gather insights that can help inform how carousel interfaces can be better designed.

-We focus on the following research questions for carousels: \begin{enumerate} \item[RQ~1] Where do users start browsing? \item[RQ~2] How do users transition from carousel row to carousel row? \item[RQ~3] How do users transition from item to item (column-to-column) within a given carousel? \item[RQ~4] How does genre preference impact carousel row transitions? \end{enumerate} From our analyses and answers of these questions, we then provide suggestions/takeaways to improve the design of carousel recommendation system, namely reordering items to account for edge bias and swiping behavior, and encourage research in areas where there is still a lack of understanding of user behavior.
+Our approach to understanding user browsing behavior in carousels is to begin where users start browsing and then see how they traverse the defining elements of the carousel: carousel rows and item columns.
+We focus on the following research questions for carousels: \begin{enumerate} \item[RQ~1] Where do users start browsing? \item[RQ~2] How do users transition from carousel row to carousel row? \item[RQ~3] How do users transition from item to item (column-to-column) within a given carousel? \item[RQ~4] How does genre preference impact carousel row transitions? \end{enumerate} From our analyses and answers of these questions, we then provide suggestions/takeaways to improve the design of carousel recommendation system, namely reordering items to account for swiping behavior and empirical fixation propensity, and encourage research in areas where there is still a lack of understanding of user behavior.